-A hot tub filter cleaner is essential if you want to keep your water crystal clear and your system running smoothly efficiently.
-There's nothing worse than dirty water and a filter that is cleaned regularly will keep your hot tub looking crystal clear all year long.
-A quality cleaner will break down the accumulated oil, grease, dirt and just about anything else that can built up on your filter over time.
+A hot tub filter cleaner is essential if you want to keep your water crystal clear and your entire system running smoothly.
+There's nothing worse than dirty or cloudy water and a filter that is cleaned regularly will keep your hot tub looking great all year long.
+A quality cleaner used monthly will break down the accumulated oil, grease, dirt and just about anything else that builds up on your filter over time.

-If you clean the filter regularly you will increase the lifespan and reduce your overall maintenance costs.
-It's nice to have the option of cleaning the filters every few months instead of replacing them as it can get costly to replace them a few times a year.
-We have a few tips that will be helpful when using a cleaner so be sure to continue reading below.
+If you clean the filter regularly you will increase the lifespan and reduce your overall hot tub maintenance costs.
+It's nice to have the option of cleaning the filters every few weeks instead of replacing them which can be costly.
+There are a few helpful tips we'll go over including how to clean your filter to prolong the life of the paper and filter components.

 There are different parts of the filter that you need to be concerned with as a hot tub owner.
 The core is comprised of a rigid material, usually plastic that holds the filter paper out in a fanned pattern.
 The end caps are attached to the core and are designed to hold the entire filter assembly in place in the filter cavity built into your hot tub.

 If the core or end caps are compromised or damaged in any way they can cause the filter to fail but the most important part of a filter is the fabric itself.
 The paper fabric folds or filter media are almost always white in color and resemble other filters that you've probably seen in a vacuum, air conditioner or fan.
 Let's take a look at hot tub filter cleaning with an emphasis on protecting the integrity of the paper fabric.